A Safe and Spooktacular Halloween

 - Don't let kids use knives.
 Have them draw their designs on the pumpkin with a black marker — then you or an older sibling can do the carving.

 - Remove pumpkin guts safely.
-If your children beg to remove the guts of the pumpkin — as many kids do — don't hand over a knife to do it.
-Instead, let your little ones get messy by scooping out pumpkin flesh with their hands or an ice cream scoop.
+If your children beg to do it — as many kids do — let your little ones get messy safely by scooping out pumpkin flesh with their hands or an ice cream scoop.

 - Clean up the mess.
 Pumpkin flesh is slippery and can cause falls and injuries when dropped on the floor.
 Layer newspaper or old cloths under your carving workspace and clean up spills right away so no one slips or trips.